 As noted above, our LTIP serves as a framework for the equity compensation we grant to our senior corporate leaders, practice leaders and other key revenue generators under our 2006 equity incentive plan.
 The composition and mix of the equity awards granted under our LTIP have historically been the same for our senior corporate leaders, as they are for our practice leaders and other key revenue generators.
-Beginning in fiscal 2017, only our executive officers have received the full LTIP equity awards consisting of stock options, time-vesting restricted stock unit awards ("RSUs") and performance-vesting restricted stock unit awards ("PRSUs") described below.
-The only other employees who received equity awards under our LTIP in fiscal 2018 were our group and practice leaders, each of whom received 30% of their respective LTIP award value in fiscal 2018 in the form of RSUs.
+Beginning in fiscal 2016, only our executive officers have received the full LTIP equity awards consisting of stock options, time-vesting restricted stock unit awards ("RSUs") and performance-vesting restricted stock unit awards ("PRSUs") described below.
+The only other employees who received equity awards under our LTIP in fiscal 2020 were our group and practice leaders, each of whom received 30% of their respective LTIP award value in fiscal 2020 in the form of RSUs.

-The equity awards granted to our executive officers in fiscal 2018 consisted of the same mix of equity awards that we have historically granted under our LTIP to our senior corporate leaders, practice leaders and other key revenue generators: 30% stock options, 30% RSUs and 40% PRSUs.
-For purposes of these weightings, each share subject to a stock option is treated as one-half of a share, each share by which an RSU or a PRSU is measured is treated as one share, and it is assumed that the PRSUs' target performance will be achieved.
-In fiscal 2017, Semler Brossy advised our compensation committee that the use of these three types of equity awards, with the most weight applying to PRSUs, was in line with the practices of our peer group.
+The equity awards granted to our executive officers in fiscal 2020 consisted of the following mix of equity awards: 40% RSUs and 60% PRSUs.
+For purposes of these weightings, each share by which an RSU or a PRSU is measured is treated as one share, and it is assumed that the PRSUs' target performance will be achieved.
+Since 2019, our compensation committee determined to grant only RSUs and PRSUs to our executive officers and not to include stock options in these equity awards.